 How do you treat hyperpigmentation?

-For some people, their dark marks will disappear, but for other people the fail to fade, and this can be frustrating to be continually covering with makeup and concealer.
-Luckily, there are dozens of ingredients that target dark spots — from vitamin C and kojic acid to retinol and hydroquinone.
-Here’s a breakdown of 13 great ways to treat dark spots, and here’s a list of 22 editor-approved lightening and brightening solutions!
+For some people, their dark marks will disappear, but for other people they fail to fade, and this can be frustrating to be continually covering with makeup and concealer.
+Luckily, there are dozens of ingredients that target dark spots — salicylic acid, vitamin C, kojic acid, retinol and hydroquinone are a few.
+Look out for cleansers, serums, and moisturizers with ingredients like these and those dark spots won’t be around for long!